-First found in Berkshire, where they held a family seat from ancient times.
+The surname Bator was first found in Berkshire, where they held a family seat

 Searching for a better life, many English families migrated to British colonies.
 Unfortunately, the majority of them traveled under extremely harsh conditions: overcrowding on the ships caused the majority of the immigrants to arrive diseased, famished, and destitute from the long journey across the ocean.
 For those families that arrived safely, modest prosperity was attainable, and many went on to make invaluable contributions to the development of the cultures of the new colonies.
 Research into the origins of individual families in North America revealed records of the immigration of a number of people bearing the name Bator or a variant listed above: Charles Bater who arrived in Virgina in 1642.
 Thomas Bater sailed to America in 1772.